 Listen to the final version here:

 December 15, 1953: Filming on A Star Is Born continued with scenes on the “Interior Coconut Grove” set which was the pivotal “Academy Awards” segment of the film.
-Filming of these scenes lasted for three days.
+The filming of these scenes lasted for three days.

-Some photos provided by Kim Lundgreen (and “Life” magazine).
+Some photos were provided by Kim Lundgreen (and “Life” magazine).
 Thanks, Kim & “Life”!

 December 15, 1956: “Is Hollywood Committing Suicide?”
 This article by Lloyd Shearer poses the question of what the recent sales of pre-1947 Hollywood films would mean to the studios’ bottom line with new releases.
-As Clark Gable mentioned, the fear of some stars was that the public wouldn’t want to see their new films if they could see them for free in their older films on TV.
+As Clark Gable mentioned, some stars feared that the public wouldn’t want to see their new films if they could see them for free in their older films on TV.

 The numbers for the recent premiere broadcast of The Wizard of Oz was mentioned: